-- Infection with typical A. salmonicida is not listed as a notifiable disease by WOAH but is included on Australia's National list of reportable diseases of aquatic animals (AHC 2020).
+- Infection with typical A. salmonicida is not listed as a notifiable disease by WOAH but is included on Australia's National list of reportable diseases of aquatic animals (AHC 2021).
 State and territory governments would be expected to report on the presence of typical A. salmonicida. - If typical A. salmonicida was confirmed at a farm, then an attempt at eradication may be undertaken, which is the preferred response strategy (Agriculture 2009).
-The cost of eradication attempts in affected salmonid farms would be significant for the industry. - To demonstrate that eradication is successful, there would need to be a surveillance exercise over at least two years to confirm freedom, at considerable cost. - If typical A. salmonicida was confirmed in the environment, eradication would be near impossible as the agent is able to persist in water and sediments.

-- If a movement restricted area were put in place for an outbreak of furunculosis, there would be ongoing costs associated with the surveillance, monitoring and implementation of the area. - If eradication was unsuccessful, preventative vaccination programs may be implemented to control the spread of typical A. salmonicida or manage the production of a susceptible species if there was an economic benefit (Thorarinsson & Powell 2006).
+Furunculosis can be treated by antibiotics although antibiotic-resistance can occur.
+The cost of eradication attempts in affected salmonid farms would be significant for the industry. - To demonstrate that eradication is successful, there would need to be a surveillance exercise over at least two years to confirm freedom, at considerable cost. - If typical A. salmonicida was confirmed in the wild, eradication would be near impossible as the agent is able to persist in water and sediments. - If a movement restriction area were put in place for an outbreak of furunculosis, there would be ongoing costs associated with the surveillance, monitoring and implementation of the area. - If eradication was unsuccessful, preventative vaccination programs may be implemented to control the spread of typical A. salmonicida or manage the production of a susceptible species if there was an economic benefit (Thorarinsson & Powell 2006).
 There is an effective commercial vaccine for typical A. salmonicida but its use in Australia would need to be approved and would increase the cost of aquaculture production (Midtlyng 2014). - Eradication and control of typical A. salmonicida is expected to cause minor impacts at the national level.